MCP Server live — AI agents can now query 105M+ SEC facts. Connect your agent →

 Core Table

 The core table.
 Every standardized financial fact extracted from every filing.
-Supports point-in-time queries via knowledge_at and quarterly derivation via derived_quarterly_value.
+Supports point-in-time queries via accepted_at, quarterly derivation via derived_quarterly_value, and Bloomberg Option-C view (value_current vs. value_as_filed) for restated values.

 valuation